syncfusion-content/javascript-docs/js/TreeMap/Getting-Started.md

 ## Enable Legend

 You can set the color value of leaf nodes using [`TreeMap Legend`](../api/ejtreemap#members:legendsettings).
 This legend is appropriate only for the TreeMap whose leaf nodes are colored using `rangeColorMapping`.
-You can set [`showLegend`](../api/ejtreemap#members:showlegend) property value to “True” to make a legend visible.
+You can set [`showLegend`](../api/ejtreemap#members:showlegend) property value to “true” to make a legend visible.

 ### Label for Legend